“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Content sharing WordPress themes

 There are many types of sites that rely on user-shared content.
 However, the most traditional of these designs is the link sharing site.
-UpVote is a link sharing community site just like Reddit.
+UpVote is a link sharing community site, so it’s perfect for creating a site like Reddit.

 If you don’t want users to create posts and instead would prefer for them to simply post links then UpVote is definitely your best option.
 It has a built-in upvoting system and front-end submission form.
 Members get their own profile pages where they can review their posts, comments, and the content they’ve voted for.
 Over time, a user’s voting history becomes like a collection of bookmarks bringing them back to the site more often.